aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

 | app (fun : TermV4) (arg : TermV4)
 ```

-In fact we can extend it with more constructors with closures, and it is very clear how the binders work just by looking at
+In fact, we can extend it with more constructors with closures,
-the term structure:
+and it is very clear how the binders work just by looking at the term structure:

 ```aya
 | pi (domain : TermV4) (codomain : ClosureV4)